Home

 Cash boxes grew in size to facilitate longer times between each service.
 This increased the chances a scale could be out of order when the vendor came around to collect the profits.
 An out-of-order sign might as well have said, “Rest in peace.”
 Sadly, these once proud machines, if broken down, often ended their days in service as coat racks.

 The national routes had to be sold off to local operators to stay profitable.
 This postponed the inevitable until the late sixties when the vendors had to increase the cost of a weigh to a nickel.
 Some of the public expressed their dislike of this change by literally taking it out on the scales.
 Up until this time the vandalizing of machines had not been a problem.
 The dime weigh was soon to follow and nobody seemed to care.
-Now we have 25 and 50 cent scales run by computers and the scales with the wonderful mechanisms are nearly gone.
+Now we have 25 cent, 50 cent and dollar scales run by computers.
+The scales with the wonderful mechanisms are nearly gone.

 21st century coin-operated weighing machines are being designed and manufactured today with their own special enticements.
 Currently there are new machines on the sidewalks of Dublin, Ireland that offer weight, height, body-mass-index and blood pressure readings all for 2 Euros.
 That’s nearly 300 times what a weigh cost 100 years ago.
 I see great potential with the scales of the future and I am an advocate for the return of the public weigh.